 At present, type 1 diabetes cannot be prevented.
 The environmental triggers that are thought to generate the process that results in the destruction of the body’s insulin-producing cells are still under investigation.

 While there are a number of factors that influence the development of type 2 diabetes, it is evident that the most influential are lifestyle behaviours commonly associated with urbanization.
 These include consumption of unhealthy foods and inactive lifestyles with sedentary behaviour.
-Randomised controlled trials from different parts of the world, including Finland, USA, China and India, have established the that lifestyle modification with physical activity and/or healthy diet can delay or prevent the onset of type 2 diabetes.
+Studies from different parts of the world have established that lifestyle modification with physical activity and/or healthy diet can delay or prevent the onset of type 2 diabetes.

 Modern lifestyles are characterised by physical inactivity and long sedentary periods.
 Community-based interventions can reach individuals and families through campaigns, education, social marketing and encourage physical activity both inside and outside school and the workplace.
 IDF recommends physical activity at least between three to five days a week, for a minimum of 30-45 minutes.